LanHikari22/lan-setup-notes/README.md

 All contributions are welcome!
 Please feel free to contact me by opening an issue ticket or emailing lanhikarixx@gmail.com.

 You can always chat with me.
-Just email me and please start the title with `"GITCHAT"` so that I can find you!
+Please start the email title with `"GITCHAT"` so that I can find you!

 As this is about general notes on setup and system issues, please feel free to suggest problems you would like to be solved.
 This helps me get an idea of where developers face high friction in system builds and setups and I would appreciate it a lot.